OGC-fever/side-projects/readme.md

 Personal side projects just for fun

 ## hard water map
 - visualize relationship between hardness of water and places in taiwan
-## criminal map
-- visualize relationship among criminals, types and places in taiwan